beginner-corp/docs.begin.com/src/shared/docs/en/guides/vue.md

 ## Vue CLI

 [Vue CLI](https://cli.vuejs.org/) is a command line interface that acts as standard tooling for Vue.js development.
 It's feature rich with out-of-the-box support for Babel, Typescript, ESLint, Unit Testing & End-to-end Testing.
 You create, develop and manage your projects through an accompanying graphical user interface.
-It's really cool and you might want to have it set up in your project for future viewing.
+It's really cool and you might want to set it up in your project for future use.
 We'll show you how to do that.

 ### Getting Started
 Since we've already created our project and have it set up locally on our machine, all we have to do is install the CLI globally and run the command to start the GUI(graphical user interface)